 “Before Life Lines all we could do was speak on the phone and it was a one-way conversation with me speaking to her.
 And I didn’t know if she could hear me.
 There was no way that she could respond or acknowledge what I was saying,” recalls John, Georgia’s husband.

 “Being given the gift of being able to see her and communicate to her was just the most profound, special gift that anyone could really give at that time.”

 Thanks to virtual visiting, countless patients and their families have been able to spark magical moments on our hospital wards.
 This has included marriage proposals and introducing babies to members of their family in hospital.

 “There is not enough thank yous that I can say to show how much I appreciate every single person that works for the NHS.
 I'm where I am with my recovery from the great team that looked after me.”

-Help the commited teams at Guy’s and St Thomas’ transform people’s experience of care.
+Help the committed teams at Guy’s and St Thomas’ transform people’s experience of care.